Call-for-Code-for-Racial-Justice/TakeTwo-WebAPI/README.md

 </br>

-### Description of the Take Two Project
+## Description of the Take Two Project

-This solution provides a quick and simple tool for **content creators** to eliminate racial bias (both overt and subtle) from their content.
+The Take Two solution provides a quick and simple tool for **content creators** to eliminate racial bias (both overt and subtle) from their content.

 This is underpinned by a crowd-sourced database of words and phrases that are deemed racially biased.
 These phrases are categorized in order to train an AI model on the significance of the context in which the language was used.
 Contributors to the project can be part of the crowdsourcing process by installing a browser extension.
 This API repo is part of the data capture process, which is used for modelling.